mikeizbicki/cmc-csci040/week_01/README.md

 1. Select a high profile Twitter user.
    Use Firefox's developer console to edit one of their tweets to say something they would never say.
-   Take a screenshot and post the screenshot to GitHub Issues.
+   Take a screenshot and post the screenshot to GitHub Issues here: https://github.com/mikeizbicki/cmc-csci040/issues/11
-   (I will create the issues link at the beginning of lab.)

 1. How to remove ads/popups/other crap from websites: